vdesignu.

 IPv4 addresses are 32-bit numbers usually displayed in dot-decimal notation.
 Each of the four numbers (octets) corresponds to 8 bits in binary.
 For example, 192 is 11000000 in binary.

-Follow these simple steps to get the most out of the IP to Binary Converter.
+Follow these steps to get the most out of the IP to Binary Converter.

 Type an IP address to see binary.